 Monthly Tech-Tip | No tracking!
 No ads! |

-Of all the pieces I make, ones like these mean the most to me.
-To make this mug I slake and slurry up raw lump Plainsman MNS clay and process it through a 325 mesh vibrating sieve.
+To make these cone 6 mugs I slake and slurry up raw lump Plainsman MNS clay and process it through a 325 mesh vibrating sieve.
 This natural porcelain vitrifies to zero porosity at cone 6, yielding incredibly strong ware.
-I make these outside and inside glazes, GA6-C and GA6-B, from clays we mine in Montana and Alberta.
+I also make these outside and inside glazes, GA6-C and GA6-B, from clays we mine in Montana and Alberta.
 Using glaze chemistry I can maximize the clay percentage to more than 70% of the recipe (for firing at 2200F).
+Of all the pieces I make, ones like these mean the most to me.

 During a 6 week of mining in 2018 in Ravenscrag, Saskatchewan we extracted marine sediment layers of the late Cretaceous period.
 The center portion of the "B layer", as we call it, is so fine that it may have been wind-transported (impossibly smooth, like a body that is pure terra sigillata)!
 The feldspar and silica are built-in, producing the glassiest body surface I have ever seen, starting at cone 4 and lasting to cone 8.
 Despite this, pieces are not warping in the firings!
 I have not glazed the outside of this mug for demo purposes.
 I got away with it this time because the Ravenscrag clear glaze GR6-A is very compatible (the thermal expansion is high enough to avoid glaze compression issues and low enough not to craze).
 With other less compatible glazes these mugs cracked when I poured in hot coffee.
 To make this body I am slurrying it up as a slip and processing it to 325 mesh (using a vibrating sieve).